Matthew C. Perry: Second visit (1854)

 On his way back to Japan, Perry anchored off Keelung in Formosa, known today as Taiwan, for ten days.
 Perry and crewmembers landed on Formosa and investigated the potential of mining the coal deposits in that area.
 He emphasized in his reports that Formosa provided a convenient, mid-way trade location.
 Perry's reports noted that the island was very defensible and could serve as a base for exploration in a similar way that Cuba had done for the Spanish in the Americas.
 Occupying Formosa could help the United States counter European monopolization of the major trade routes.
 The United States government failed to respond to Perry's proposal to claim sovereignty over Formosa.

 To command his fleet, Perry chose officers with whom he had served in the Mexican–American War.
-Commander Franklin Buchanan was captain of Susquehanna, and Joel Abbot (Perry's second in command) was captain of Macedonian.
+Commander Franklin Buchanan was captain of Susquehanna.
+Joel Abbot, Perry's second in command, was captain of Macedonian.
 Commander Henry A. Adams was chief of staff with the title "Captain of the Fleet".
-Major Jacob Zeilin (future commandant of the United States Marine Corps) was the ranking Marine officer and was stationed on Mississippi.
+Major Jacob Zeilin, future commandant of the United States Marine Corps, was the ranking Marine officer and was stationed on Mississippi.

-Perry returned on 13 February 1854, after only half a year rather than the full year promised, and with ten ships and 1,600 men.
-Both actions were calculated to put even more pressure onto the Japanese.
-After initial resistance, Perry was permitted to land at Kanagawa, near the site of present-day Yokohama on March 8, and the Convention of Kanagawa was signed on 31 March.
+Perry returned on February 13, 1854, after only half a year rather than the full year promised, and with ten ships and 1,600 men.
+American leadership designed the show of force to "command fear" and "astound the Orientals."
+After initial resistance, Perry was permitted to land at Kanagawa, near the site of present-day Yokohama on March 8.
+The Convention of Kanagawa was signed on March 31.
 Perry signed as American plenipotentiary, and Hayashi Akira, also known by his title of Daigaku-no-kami, signed for the Japanese side.
+The celebratory events for the signing ceremony included a Kabuki play from the Japanese side and, from the American side, U.S. military band music and blackface minstrelsy.

 Perry departed, mistakenly believing the agreement had been made with imperial representatives, not understanding the true position of the shōgun, the de facto ruler of Japan.
 Perry then visited Hakodate on the northern island of Hokkaido and Shimoda, the two ports which the treaty stipulated would be opened to visits by American ships.
+A handscroll with pictorial record from the Japanese side of US Commodore Matthew Perry's second visit to Japan in 1854 is retained in the British Museum in London.